 Career Road Map Journey #4: Who I Am

 Each of your career road map journeys should have helped to solidify your career choices.
-Once those choices are solidified, you should have no problem articulating to a prospective employer your qualifications, credentials, as well as your long term career goals.

 Professional Brand Identity